Transaction in Own Shares and Total Voting Rights

 Purchase of own securities and total voting rights

-Octopus AIM VCT plc announces that on 22 October 2020 the Company purchased for cancellation 501,696 Ordinary shares at a price of 101.8p per share.
+Octopus Titan VCT plc announces that on 29 October 2020 the Company purchased for cancellation 9,337,105 Ordinary shares at a price of 87.1p per share.

 Graham Venables

-Following this transaction, the issued share capital of the Company is now 131,849,962 Ordinary shares with a nominal value of £0.01 each, with voting rights.
+Following this transaction, the issued share capital of the Company is now 1,003,382,250 Ordinary shares with a nominal value of 10p each, with voting rights.

 For further enquiries, please contact: